AtlasDays logo AtlasDays logo AtlasDays

 5. Document what each date is based on.
 Not just the date — the source.
 This matters both for external review and for staying consistent when you later need to reconstruct the same period for a different purpose.

-What to Do When Records Conflict
+When Records Conflict

-When Manual Reconstruction Starts to Break Down
+When Manual Reconstruction Breaks Down

 How AtlasDays Helps